zatoichi-engineer/blog/_posts/2017-11-06-seccomp-bpf.md

 If the system uses systemd and the processes in question are services it is easier to define the system call limits using configuration files.

-The overhead for an simple system call may be relatively high, however the overhead is easily hidden when the system calls take longer to execute.
+The overhead for an simple system call may seem high, however the overhead is easily hidden when the system calls take longer to execute.
-As long as one can determine what system calls are valid for an application using seccomp-bpf is a good approach for limiting one's risk and exposure.
+If one can determine what system calls are valid for an application, using seccomp-bpf is a good approach for limiting one's risk and exposure.